DanoDataScientist/IoT-Infant-Monitor-Practicum/README.md

 5. Restart the  RPi and open your webpage; it may take a few minutes for readings to register.
 Wave your hand in front of the sensor to test and see if there is any response from the IR sensor.
 Depending on the simplicity of your sensor/circuit, you may have a shorter detectable range.

 #----------------------------------
-#Thanks to Adafruit for RPi tips and MCP reference
+#Thanks to Adafruit for RPi instructions and MCP reference
 https://learn.adafruit.com/adafruitsraspberrypilesson4gpiosetup/adafruitpicode

 #Thanks to Jeremy Blythe for additional MCP reference